 The Mamie Martin Fund supports the secondary education of girls in North Malawi.

 We provide money for school fees for girls who have gained a place at one of our partner schools, but who cannot afford to the fees.
-In 2021 we have supported 139 girls across six schools.
-Here, one of those who was helped by us, tells us about our current work.
+In 2022 we are supporting 148 girls across eight schools.

 Numbers and places